An All-New “Goryline” of Thrills-And-Chills

 That being said, I will also argue that it’s absolutely a “must-watch.”

 Let me be perfectly clear here: The Struggle Within is a joy to watch unfold.
 The story is totally bonkers, the action scenes are goofy as all get out, and the alternate endings are hilarious when you’re not the one accidentally falling victim to them.
 Once you start watching, your curiosity is gonna kick in and make you wanna see it through to the bitter end.
 Just, y’know — don’t fool yourself into thinking that you actually have to play it for yourself.
-As a matter of fact, here are a selection of “suggested videos” I went ahead and compiled, in the hopes that you give them a view and experience The Struggle Within.
+As a matter of fact, here are a selection of “suggested videos” I went ahead and compiled, in the hopes that you give them a view and experience The Struggle Within for yourself.

 - SSFF’s (Stop Skeletons From Fighting) playthrough of the game is edited for time and to cut repetition, and doesn’t cover all the different endings.
 So while it’s not the “full Clock Tower II experience,” the commentary is funny as hell and you’ll come away with an informed enough impression of the game.